 — Brian Solis

 Will we ever be truly able to integrate directly with information technology?

 Technology is changing our brains.
 Not just mine, but yours too.
-Our brains have the capacity of rewiring themselves.
+Our brains can rewire themselves.
 If you find this hard to believe, you should dive deeper into neuroplasticity:

 “Neuroplasticity, also known as Brain Plasticity (from neural – pertaining to the nerves and/or brain and plastic – moldable or changeable in structure) refers to changes in neural pathways and synapses which are due to changes in behavior, environment, and neural processes, as well as changes resulting from bodily injury.

 Add to this recent discovery in epigenetics, where it becomes increasingly clear that our DNA comes with some “wiggle room,” allowing us to adapt faster by switching genes on and off.
 And in rat experiments, groups of individuals have had their brainwaves electronically synched with each other to outperform non-synched individuals in performing simple tasks.

-Would it be inconceivable to think that we will be able to allow for direct brain-to-brain, brain-to-tech, or tech-to-brain technologies in a not too distant future?
+Would it be inconceivable to think that we will be able to allow for direct brain-to-brain, brain-to-tech, or tech-to-brain technologies in the not-too-distant future?

 I would argue that we’re in the midst of a cybernetic renaissance.
 As the media curse of the Bell curve and the historically recurring techlash dictates, we tend to focus on the adverse side effects, such as technology-induced stress, attention deficits, brain tumours, and big data-related integrity issues.

 Loud voices are demanding everything from legislative countermeasures to prohibiting the use of information technology in schools.
 We’re collectively afraid of what our transhuman future will bring.
 We shudder at the thought of having humans and machines merge into one.